-If you’re enrolled in a course that schedules tests outside of class time (e.g. Math, Chemistry, Physics), please ask for a schedule of exams now.
-Once you have it, please inform the instructor of the dates when you have class, so s/he can arrange an alternate exam time for you (and any other students with similar conflicts).
-If s/he absolutely refuses, please ask him/her to email your German instructor, so your absence for the exam can be excused.
+If you're enrolled in a course that schedules tests outside of class time (e.g. Math, Chemistry, Physics), please ask for a schedule of exams now.
+Once you have it, please inform the instructor of the dates when you have class, so they can arrange an alternate exam time for you (and any other students with similar conflicts).
+If this is not possible, please ask them to email your German instructor, so your absence for the exam can be excused.

 Laptops and Cell Phones

 - Inappropriate laptop/cell phone use (e.g. texting, chatting, checking social media or sports scores, answering the phone) will lower your attendance/participation grade, as described above!

 - Please silence your cell phone when class begins.
 It's OK if you forget this once or twice and it rings during class (it may even happen to your instructor...): just silence it quickly (or answer it in German if your instructor encourages you to do so!), apologize auf Deutsch ("Entschuldigung!") and try not to let it happen again.
 If you MUST answer a call, please leave the room to do so, and please explain the reason to your instructor afterwards.